Investment focus: Is this the 'Great Rotation'? Some banks think so

-New York When Anthony Sosnick was a real estate developer at the turn of the millennium, he took a little detour.

-LONDON After a number of false starts since the term was first coined five years ago, the idea of a 'Great Rotation' out of bonds into stocks is again gaining traction.
+LONDON (Reuters) - After a number of false starts since the term was first coined five years ago, the idea of a 'Great Rotation' out of bonds into stocks is again gaining traction.

 Almost $2 trillion has been wiped off the value of global bonds since Donald Trump was elected as the next U.S. president on Nov.
 8, sparking a reassessment of growth and inflation views.
 In contrast, U.S. stocks have hit record highs.